maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Inverts the matrix *avar2*, if possible, and places the results in *avar1*.
 A runtime error will occur if *avar2* is not a square matrix or contains strings.

-A side-effect of running the INV is that the DET function will now return the determinant.
+A side-effect of running the INV is that the `DET` function will now return the determinant.
 If DET is zero, the inversion did not work and should not be used.
-The determinant will also be placed in the optional *nvar*, if provided.
+The determinant will also be placed in the optional *nvar*, if provided, so `MAT A=INV(B),D` will result in the inverted matrix in A (if it worked) and the determinant value in D.

 #### Variations:

-BASIC on the IBM 5100 used an alternate solution to returning the determinant by placing a second (optional) scalar variable in a second parameter.
-RetroBASIC supports this format as well, using the optional *nvar*.
+The optional *nvar* for the determinant was introduced in IBM 5100 BASIC.

 <!-- TOC --><a name="mat-var1trnvar2"></a>
 ### `MAT` *var1*`=TRN(`*var2*`)`

-Transposes *var2*, rotating it so columns become rows and rows columns, and places the result in *vvar1*.
+Transposes *var2*, rotating it so columns become rows and rows columns, and places the result in *var1*.
 This may be used with numeric or string arrays.

 <!-- TOC --><a name="mat-varzeraexp"></a>
 ### `MAT` *var*`=ZER`[(*aexp*,...)]